Analysis: Six players who need to emerge for the UW Huskies to win out

 OLB Joe Tryon (or Laiatu Latu)

 If size and physical traits always translated into sacks, Joe Tryon would already be an All-American.
-The 6-5, 262-pound outside linebacker is built like a transformer stuffed in a football jersey.
+The 6-5, 262-pound outside linebacker is built like a transformer stuffed into a football jersey.
 Still, he has yet to establish much momentum in his redshirt sophomore season.
 Through eight games, Tryon owns 22 tackles with 2.5 tackles for loss and two sacks.
 UW’s starter on the other side — junior outside linebacker Ryan Bowman — has done his part, with 23 tackles, 4.5 tackles for loss, four sacks, a forced fumble and an interception.

-The Huskies rank seventh in the Pac-12, with two sacks per game.
+The Huskies rank seventh in the Pac-12 with two sacks per game.
 For the Huskies to provide a more consistent pass rush, Tryon has to continue to take positive strides.
 The same goes for 6-4, 275-pound true freshman Laiatu Latu, who has added 14 tackles with 1.5 tackles for loss and 0.5 sacks in his first seven games.
 Latu’s 47 snaps against Oregon are 20 more than he received in any other game this season.
 It appears he’ll continue to earn increased opportunities in November.

 Tryon and Latu offer immense physical potential.
 Husky fans are certainly hoping production comes next.